How to Exit Man Page in Terminal

 Is there a difference between man and info pages?

 Yes.
-Man pages are concise reference manuals, while info pages often provide more detailed, hyperlinked documentation.
+Man pages are concise reference manuals, while info pages often provide more detailed, structured documentation.
 Both can be exited by pressing q.

 How do I search inside a man page?

-Type /keyword and press Enter to search for a specific term.
-Press n to jump to the next match.
+Type /keyword and press Enter.
+Use n to move to the next result.

-Can I view man pages for commands I don't have installed?
+Can I view man pages for commands that are not installed?

 Conclusion